 Pam has long loved to write.
 She began writing for the local college newspaper and homeschooling group.
 Later she authored many devotionals for her church and articles for Evangel and Christian Women’s Voice.
 In 2008 she wrote Song in the Night, the true account of her son’s injury in Canada, their fight to keep the doctors from pulling the plug, and the subsequent journey back home.
 Her second book, Out from the Shadows: 31 Devotions for the Weary Caregiver, was released by Lighthouse Publishing of the Carolinas in early 2014.
 She writes a weekly devotional series entitled “Slightly Obsessed” for the Christian music website cmaddict.com.

 In 2000, Pam became certified as a nurses’ aide to care for their injured son.
 She and her family have operated a certified family home licensed by the state of Idaho since 2000.
 In 2011, she completed the practical nurse program at Walla Walla Community College and earned her license as an LPN.

-Her conversion to the Lord Jesus Christ in 1975 set her on a journey with her Savior spanning nearly four decades.
+Her conversion to the Lord Jesus Christ in 1975 set her on a journey with her Savior spanning more than four decades.
 Her love for and devotion to life has come from this association with her Creator.
 Pam adores her husband, her family, and friends.
 She enjoys her beautiful little log home, good coffee, the sound of the river at night, and just about any kind of Christian music.